 What is a 2 in 1 laptop?

-Get the best of a tablet and a laptop with a 2 in 1 device – what’s more they’re great with Windows 10.
-Find out more…
+Get the best of a tablet and a laptop with a 2 in 1 device – they’re great with Windows 10…

 What is a 2 in 1 laptop?

-One device that functions as both a laptop and a tablet.
-Some look like traditional laptops, others are designed like a tablet.
-2 in 1s are ideal for Windows 10, which is built for touchscreen controls as well as the mouse and keyboard.
+Well, it’s quite simply one device that functions as both a laptop and a tablet.
+While some look like traditional laptops, others are designed like a tablet.
+This type of computer is ideal for Windows 10, which is built for touchscreen controls as well as the mouse and keyboard.

 Creative, student, or working professional?
 Discover which 2 in 1 is right for you with our guide